chardma3/hardman-photo/README.md

 * Admin account
     * Users with admin rights have access to orders, user profiles, as well as product and blog inventory.
 The majority of the information is stored in the Django admin site but the admin users may also do common tasks such as adding, editing and deleting products via the site.

+## Future Features

+### Blog

+* I would like to implement a blog as I've read that websites with blogs and frequently updated information rank higher in searches.

+### Heart/favorites function

+* A feature that allows authenticated users to heart/favorite items so that they can see items those items in favorites section.
+* Every product in the feed and on product pages would have a heart-shaped icon which would add the product to this favorites section.
+The list could be accessed on one of the profiles pages, where users can remove the items from the list as well.
+* This feature is to increase the conversion rate and familiarity with the user.

 ## Features and Django Apps

 HARDMAN PHOTO, [A Django project](https://docs.djangoproject.com/en/3.1/ref/applications/), consists of 7 Django applications listed below.
 As explained in Django's documentation - a Django application describes a Python package that provides some set of features.
 Applications may be reused in various projects.